mesa-summer-school-2023/mesa-school-bugnet/docs/minilab1.rst

     ./rn

 A PGstar plot window displaying information about the structure and evolution of the star should appear.
 Some panels we will activate later on.
 You can stop the run using the command ``Ctrl+C``.
-Have a look at the ``inlist_project`` to see what settings are used for this run.
-Ask one of the TAs if there is anything you do not understand or search in the MESA docs.
+Any additional info on the inlist settings can be found in the `MESA docs <https://docs.mesastar.org/en/latest/>`__.

 Exercise 2: Running GYRE on the fly
 --------